drinking/drinking.github.io/_posts/2023-12-02-toyko-travel-guide.md

 ---

 It's a busy and enriching trip in Toyko, all are fresh experiences for me as a foreigner.
-I'd like to share with you the itinerary to help you arrange your travel.
+I'd like to share the itinerary with you for reference.

 ### Basic
 - Transportation: Use the JR Tokyo Wide Pass as the main ticket for three days in the suburbs, and a 48-hour subway ticket for local transportation.